When a Limited Guardianship Does Not End Voting Rights

 Why This Protection Matters

-Voting is a fundamental right, and Arizona law treats it accordingly.
-A person who needs help managing finances or daily living may still understand enough about candidates and issues to make a meaningful choice at the ballot box.
-This statute prevents an all-or-nothing approach, where guardianship would sweep away civil rights that the person can still exercise responsibly.
+Voting is a fundamental right, and the law treats it that way.
+A person who needs help with finances or daily living may still understand candidates and issues well enough to vote.